-The hard truth about climate change: the devil’s in the details
+The hard truth about climate change: The devil’s in the details

 There’s some good news for the planet amid the coronavirus pandemic.
 With the global economy stalled, energy forecasters believe that demand for oil won’t return to 2019 levels until at least 2022.
 Energy futurists have a more confident prediction: Oil demand is never coming back.

 There will still be ups and downs, of course.
-Yet, it is indisputable that the hydrocarbon business has entered a period of decline.
+Yet it is indisputable that the hydrocarbon business has entered a period of decline.
 Despite all the maneuvering for continued subsidies by the coal and shale fracking industries, there is no escaping the red ink as major oil companies pull back from new investments and controversial coal projects are mothballed.
 Cleaner energy is becoming cheaper all the time, and it has become fashionable for major corporations to assert their environmental bona fides, at least on paper.
 Exxon’s share price over the past six months is just one indication of this new world order.

 But the decline in emissions is not happening nearly fast enough.
 To avoid the worst effects of climate change, the world’s top climate scientists say we must halve greenhouse gas emissions within the next 10 years, and achieve net zero emissions by around midcentury.
-As it stands now, the world is on track for a 3-4 degrees of warming by the end of the century, triggering a series of cataclysmic “tipping points” in the process.
+As it stands now, the world is on track for 3-4 degrees of warming by the end of the century, triggering a series of cataclysmic “tipping points” in the process.

 The incoming Biden administration has promised to be science driven, bringing back Obama era plans to require every federal agency to address climate resilience and strengthen the EPA’s mandate to enforce regulations.
 That would be a good start, but it’s still nowhere near what is required to transform the U.S. economy.